Free Auto Transport Quotes

 Common Mistakes Made When Shipping a Vehicle: A Comprehensive Guide

 Shipping a vehicle across the country is a significant logistical event.
-While services like SouthWest Auto Transport have streamlined the process, it is still a complex operation involving federal regulations, insurance policies, and heavy machinery.
+While services like SouthWest Auto Transport have streamlined the process, it still involves federal regulations, insurance policies, and heavy machinery.
 Unfortunately, many first-time shippers fall into predictable traps that can turn a simple relocation into a stressful, expensive ordeal.

 1. The “Lowball Quote” Trap

 In the auto transport industry, price is often a direct reflection of service quality.
-One of the most dangerous mistakes is choosing the absolute cheapest quote you can find.
-Here is the reality: legitimate carriers have fixed costs (diesel, insurance, driver pay).
-If a broker offers you a price that is $300 lower than the market average, they are likely lowballing you.
+Choosing the absolute cheapest quote is one of the most dangerous mistakes you can make.
+Legitimate carriers have fixed costs — diesel, insurance, driver pay.
+If a broker offers you a price that is $300 below the market average, they are almost certainly lowballing you.

-The Consequence: A lowball quote often leads to a "deposit scam" or the "bait and switch."
+The Consequence: A lowball quote often leads to a deposit scam or bait-and-switch.
 You pay a non-refundable deposit, but because the price is too low to attract a driver, your car sits in your driveway for weeks.
-Eventually, the broker calls and demands more money to "secure a driver," often totaling more than the honest quotes you originally rejected.
+Eventually, the broker calls and demands more money to “secure a driver,” often totaling more than the honest quotes you originally rejected.

-Pro Tip: Look for the "Market Average."
-Discard the highest quote and the lowest quote.
-The middle ground usually represents honest, reliable service.
+Pro Tip: Look for the market average.
+Discard the highest and the lowest quote.
+The middle ground typically represents honest, reliable service backed by real carriers.

-• Weight Limits: Auto transport trucks have strict weight limits per axle.
-If every car on the trailer is packed with 200 lbs of stuff, the truck becomes overweight and can be fined or grounded at weigh stations.
+• Weight Limits: Auto transport trucks have strict per-axle weight limits.
+If every car on the trailer is packed with 200+ lbs of personal items, the truck becomes overweight and can be fined or grounded at weigh stations.

 • Theft Risk: Personal items are not insured.
-If a laptop or jewelry is stolen from your car during transit, the carrier’s insurance will not cover it.
+If a laptop or camera is stolen from your car during transit, the carrier's insurance covers none of it.

 • Damage Risk: Loose items can shift during transport, cracking windows or tearing upholstery from the inside.